Medical cannabis has become very popular in the last few years. As the patient numbers grow, so does the need to travel across borders with cannabis.

 - Bring the relevant paperwork.
 Even if your medication is legal, make sure to bring your prescriptions, a note from your doctor explaining your medication, dosage and who it’s for.

-It’s important that you have supporting evidence for the medication in case anything does go wrong.
+Regardless of whether you’re travelling locally interstate within Australia or overseas, it’s important that you have supporting evidence for the medication in case anything does go wrong.